General Guide by The All Tomato

 Nexus: large gem-like structures found close to the spawn platforms, guarded by two Nexus turrets.
 Destroy the enemy Nexus to win!

 Minions: spawn from the Nexus and march down the lanes.
-Starting at 1:30, a wave spawns every 30 seconds, each containing 6 minions (3 melee and 3 caster).
+A wave spawns every 30 seconds, each containing 6 minions (3 melee and 3 caster).
 Every third wave has a 7th, more powerful minion, known as a siege or cannon.
 Siege minions take 30% reduced damage from turrets, and are important allies.

 Super minions: powerful and durable minions that spawn when an opposing Inhibitor is destroyed.
 They spawn with every wave, replacing any siege minions, and buff nearby minions, making entire waves more powerful and durable.

 Monsters: the creatures found in the jungle and river.
 Monsters are "neutral" and will not attack until attacked.
 Each has varying amounts of health and damage - size is an indicator of power.
-Monsters follow fleeing attackers a short distance before returning to their camp and rapidly regenerating health.
-Camps respawn if all their inhabitants are killed.
+Monsters follow fleeing attackers a short distance before resetting to their camp and rapidly regenerating health.
+A monster will reset when a thin bar above their HP indicating Patience drains and turns red.
+Camps respawn if, and only if, all its inhabitants are killed.

-- Regular monsters: The Murk Wolves, Raptors (birds), Krugs (stone beetle-turtles), and Gromp (massive toad) are found in between the lanes.
-Respawn time is 100 seconds.
+- The Murk Wolves, Raptors (birds), Krugs (stone beetle-turtles), and Gromp (massive toad) are found in between the lanes.

 - The Rift Scuttlers wander each side of the river.
-They don't fight, but instead evade when attacked.
-Respawn time is 3 minutes.
+They don't fight back, but instead evade when attacked.

-- Dragon (drag, drake) is a fearsome monster that rests in the river pit near bottom lane.
-It knocks back enemies when taking flight, and its attacks deal a % of its target's current health.
-Dragon's attacks also splash, damaging units near its target.
+- Dragon (drag, drake) is a fearsome monster that rests in the south river pit.
+It knocks back enemies when taking flight.
+Its attacks deal a painful amount of damage, and they also splash, damaging units behind its target.
 It is immune to CC.
-Respawn time is 6 minutes.

-- Baron Nashor (worm, nash, baron) is the most powerful monster on the Rift, found in the river pit near top lane.
-Baron weakens its attackers so they deal less damage to him, and take increased damage from all sources.
+- Baron Nashor (worm, nash, baron) is the most powerful monster on the Rift.
+He resides in the north river pit, replacing the Herald at 20 minutes.
+Baron weakens those he attacks - they deal less damage to him, and take increased damage from all sources.
 He also has a large arsenal of abilities, including a stun, slow, knockup, and knockback, some of which can be avoided.
 He is immune to CC.
-Respawn time is 7 minutes.

 Battle on Summoner's Rift isn't a deathmatch.
-Victory doesn't just come from flashy moves and high kill scores, but also from strategic and purposeful play.
+Victory is achieved more by strategic and purposeful play than with flashy moves and high KDAs.
 This chapter will greatly prepare you for PvP!

 Primary objectives are the things your team won't win without.
 Secondary objectives are ways to get an extra edge, but don't underestimate their importance.
 They are often crucial steps to achieving primary objectives, or deciding factors in closely-matched games.